Erick strengthens into a Category 3 major hurricane approaching Mexico's coast

-ACAPULCO, Mexico (AP) — Hurricane Erick powered up into a Category 3 major hurricane Wednesday evening as it bore down on the southern Mexico coast, threatening to unleash destructive winds, flash floods and a dangerous storm surge on the region in coming hours, forecasters said.
+PUERTO ESCONDIDO, Mexico (AP) — Southern Mexico's Pacific coast braced for a Thursday morning impact as Hurricane Erick spun toward shore as a powerful Category 3 major hurricane, threatening to unleash destructive winds, flash floods and a dangerous storm surge on the region in coming hours, forecasters said.

-Swiftly strengthening from a Category 1 hurricane hours earlier, Erick had maximum sustained winds of 120 mph (195 kph) by nightfall as it churned offshore about 55 miles (90 kilometers) south-southwest of Puerto Angel, the Miami-based U.S. National Hurricane Center said.
+Swiftly strengthening from a Category 1 hurricane hours earlier, Erick had maximum sustained winds of 125 mph (200 kph) by nightfall as it churned offshore about 55 miles (85 kilometers) southwest of Puerto Angel, the Miami-based U.S. National Hurricane Center said.

-Erick was also about 160 miles (260 kilometers) southeast of Punta Maldonado and moving northwest at 9 mph (15 kph) toward an expected landfall sometime Thursday morning, according to the center's latest advisory.
+Erick was also about 125 miles (200 kilometers) southeast of Punta Maldonado and moving northwest at 9 mph (15 kph) toward an expected landfall sometime early Thursday, according to the center's latest advisory.
 A major hurricane is defined as Category 3 or higher and wind speeds of at least 111 mph (180 kph).
 Forecasters said further strengthening is expected and devastating wind damage is possible near where the eye crashes ashore.

+Earlier in the day, fishermen in Puerto Escondido pulled their boats out of the water ahead of the storm's arrival.
+Some surfers continued to ride waves at the Zicatela beach, even with red flags up to warn people to stay out of the water.

+The storm's course shift could be welcome relief for residents of storm-battered Acapulco.

-The projected path would take its center near the resort of Acapulco, which was devastated in October 2023 by Hurricane Otis, a Category 5 hurricane that rapidly intensified and caught many unprepared.
-At least 52 people died in Otis and 32 were missing, after the storm severely damaged almost all of the resort's hotels.
+The city of nearly 1 million was devastated in October 2023 by Hurricane Otis, a Category 5 hurricane that rapidly intensified and caught many unprepared.
+At least 52 people died in Otis and the storm severely damaged almost all of the resort's hotels.

 In Acapulco on Wednesday, there was a strong presence of National Guard and police in the streets, but most visible were trucks from the national power company.
 Crews worked to clear drainage canals and brush.